pathwop/exercise-05/README.md

 ## Step 3
 The file `data/titanic.arff` contains a data set in the ARFF format used by Weka.
 It's essentially the same file as you produced in the last exercise.
 Feel free to inspect it.

-Load the file in the Weka explorer and try to find the best method to predict how survivors!
+Load the file in the Weka explorer and try to find the best method to predict the survivors!

 Hints: